d6lts/update_advanced/README.txt

-The "Update status advanced settings" module extends the administrative interface for Drupal core's "Update status" module.
+The "Update status advanced settings" module extends the administrative interface for Drupal core's "Update status" module and has been extended for notifications through the "myDropWizard" module for Drupal 6 Long-Term Support.
 It provides additional configuration options on the "Settings" tab of the "Available updates" report, located at: admin/reports/updates/settings

   Administer >> Reports >> Available updates >> Settings